 Teams are required to have a user interface display that shows casualty locations and health metrics.
-Teams may choose to make this display part of their Base Stations or have an auxiliary display.
+While the display is required to qualify for CE2, it will not be scored in phase 2.
+Teams may choose to make this display part of their Base Stations or have as an auxiliary display.
 Teams must mirror their main base station displays to the DARPA command post.